fhunleth/bbb-buildroot-fwup/README.md

 intermediate file.

 The SDCard image that is created is defined in the file `board/bbb/fwup-simple.conf`.
-It looks like the following:
+Here's a more visual image of the layout of the
+SDCard:

 | Section        | Description |
 | -------------- | ----------- |